dejay22kar/jay22kar/me.md

 Personally, I have a lot of other diverse interests -

 **I love music!** What's my genre?
 None and all.
 I do have special place for western classical, but otherwise, I like good music.
 A good music is like truth - noone can deny it.
-It's like someone being hot, not for you perhaps but for their type.
+Also, I attended a Hans Zimmer concert in 2023.
+What!?
+It's worth mentioning twice!

 I've realised that it's not something that I absolutely love, but **I am good at table tennis**.

 **I have recently started loving films** actually.
 Or now that I think, I have started appreciating the art in them, because again, I have started understanding art more in itself.

 I don't know if I like philosophy (atleast, anymore) but **I am a philosophical man**.
 I do ask a lot of questions, but asking them for 25 years and going mad, a chapter from a book made my realise that it's important to ask the right questions.
-It's another thing that I still ask wrong questions though (inserts Captain America: I can do this all day.. gif*)
+It's another thing that I still ask wrong questions though (inserts Captain America: I can do this all day gif*)

 **I love psychology!** I can get pretty obsessed with it sometimes, a behavior which I am not a fan of.